-‘Contesting austerity in low resistance models of capitalism’, co-authored with Saori Shibata, in Adam Fishwick and Heather Connolly (eds.), From Protest to Resistance: Fighting Back in Hard Times (London: Rowman and Littlefield International).
+‘Contesting austerity in low resistance models of capitalism’, co-authored with Saori Shibata, in Adam Fishwick and Heather Connolly (eds.), Austerity and Working-Class Resistance: Survival, Disruption and Creation in Hard Times (London: Rowman and Littlefield International).

 ‘Concerning Corbynism: conceptualising the Labour Party’s post-third way turn’, in E. Stetter, K. Duffek and A. Skrzypek (eds.), Next Left: Delivering Empowered Welfare Societies (FEPS: Brussels and RI: Vienna).